bwsw/cloudstack-ui/README.md

 Firewall section includes three views: Firewall templates, Shared security groups and Private security groups.

 It is important to understand the concept of Firewall _templates_.
 This is a preset of rules that can be system default or developed by a user.
 System administrators can specify default presets during the interface deployment in the json configuration file.
-Upon VM creation the system uses a default security group defined in the configuration file, or a user can create a new security group right in the VM creation form.
+Upon VM creation the system uses a default security group created by CloudStack, or a user can create a new security group right in the VM creation form.
 Next, when a user changes the rules for a certain virtual machine, they don’t affect other machines.
 These changed rules make a _private_ security group used for that virtual machine only.

 The second way is to use a _shared_ security group - a group that is used by other VMs.